Just1diaxx/Just1diaxx/README.md

 - 👋 Hi, I’m Justin
-- 👀 I’m interested in knowing what technology hide
+- 👀 I’m interested in knowing what technology hides
 - 🌱 I’m currently learning python & JS
 - 💞️ I’m looking to collaborate on creating a software agency
 - 📫 How to reach me: my discord is @just1diax.py